sladeware/bbapp/README.md

 Installation
 ------------

+1. Download the latest version of BBAPP (see http://www.bionicbunny.org):

+        $ git clone git@github.com:sladeware/bbapp.git

-1. To install bbapp, make sure you have [Python](http://www.python.org) 2.6 or greater installed.
+2. To install bbapp, make sure you have [Python](http://www.python.org) 2.6 or greater installed.
 If you're in doubt, run:

         $ python -V

-2. Run the tests:
+3. Run the tests:

         $ python setup.py test

    If some tests fail, this library may not work correctly on your system.
 Continue at your own risk.

-3. Run this command from the command prompt to install `bbapp`:
+4. Run this command from the command prompt to install `bbapp`:

         $ python setup.py install